jainrishabh18/jarvis/README.md

-# project-jarvis
+# Project-jarvis

-MY laptop assistant named -JARVIS is  AI based made for my personal use. it is something like a personal varient of cortana where i have trained it myself i can ask him  what is the time and to open various things i want to know it tells me about my father. it wishes me according to the time it is a good one. check it out
+Jarvis is a AI based laptop assistant where we can run our system on voice commands . jarvis can open apps on any system based on customization . we can run vs code , set reminders , ask date,time and many other stuff.
+To know more about this small beautifull small project do check it out.